 First, for those who want to keep the convenience of not having to wash up, or carry cutlery with you when out and about, there are more eco-friendly disposable options.
 Here are some of the options that you could consider (🔗 amazon):

 These options are great for easy catering, parties, or events.
-They can save you the hassle of washing up and yet won't cause them harm of synthetic plastic products or create a waste problem.
+They can save you the hassle of washing up and yet won't cause harm from synthetic plastic products or create a waste problem.

 Another interesting option to consider is cutlery that won't even require composting: edible cutlery.